JamesTsay-12/blog-site/_posts/2025-07-30-Investing-is-Gambling-but-so-is-Life.md

 Recognizing this does not diminish the role of personal responsibility or virtue; rather, it invites a more compassionate and nuanced conversation about investing.
 It encourages us to see investing not just as a means to accumulate wealth, but as part of a broader ethical journey—where effort, character, and context intersect.

-In addition, you are perfectly entitled to invest in areas/companies you really believe in that have a positive impact based on your values and beliefs, whether through stock investing in companies in which you believe in their missions, or angel investing when you are wealthy enough.
+You also have the power to support and affirm your virtues by investing in areas/companies you really believe in that have a positive impact based on your values and beliefs, whether through stock investing in companies in which you believe in their missions, or angel investing when you are wealthy enough.
+For example, I personally like investing in biotech companies in which I believe in their promise to cure, prevent, or treat diseases.

-In this light, investing is less a gamble and more a lifelong pursuit of *practical wisdom* in managing uncertainty and cultivating a flourishing life.
+In this light, investing is less a gamble and more a lifelong pursuit of *practical wisdom* in managing uncertainty, finding meaning with your personal virtues, and cultivating a flourishing life.

 ## Conclusion: Investing as a Form of Life’s Gambling — Wisdom Over Greed